Tikinokys/BestInSlot-Classic/README.md

 4. Shadow Resistance for Warlocks.
 5. Some other changes.

+Usage:

+Click on the minimap button or type in /bis or /bestinslot to open the main window.

+Other supported commands are:

+- /bis settings: Opens the setting pane.

+- /bis loglevel level: Set the loglevel of the add-on, it's not recommenced to change this setting.

+- /bis reset.
+Reset the add-on preferences

+- /bis help.
+Shows help with CLI.

+- /bis version.
+Shows the add-on version.
+(As from 1.5.1 only)

+- /bis tooltip.
+Enable or disable the tooltip BIS enrichment.
+(As from 2.0 only)

 I decided to continue working on the addon that Warkstyl3 implemented.
 Thanks him.

 Standart addon: